DSS Consultation Feedback

 • Consider carer health, community participation, remaining in employment and risk prevention for acquired accidents.

-• Other family needs e.g. care for other dependents, mental health, dependencies
+• Other family needs e.g. care for other dependents, mental health, dependencies, undiagnosed conditions/disabilities as mentioned previously

 Q5.
 How often have your needs and services / supports been reviewed or reassessed?